jedevc/fyp-report/report.md

 used glibc.
 Because it is more lightweight, we expected that libmusl would prove simpler to programmatically analyse, and empirical tests confirmed this.
-Since the tool extracts all the data of the library, all results from libmusl are transferrable to when we use glibc for building challenges.
+Since the tool extracts all the data of the library, all results from libmusl are transferable to when we use glibc for building challenges.

 To generate builtins from these libraries, we first scan for common build system scripts, such as `configure` and `Makefile`, which we run before